Is a high-end junior guitar a good choice? This Martin D Jr. review will clarify that for you.

 For its small size, it offers enough projection and volume for playing on a street corner or at a campfire.
 Thus, the Martin D Jr. makes a handy travel guitar.

-Guitarists give it 4.3 out of 5 stars on Amazon.
-Comments highlight the smoothness in both feel and tone, and the articulate timbre.
-They say it sounds and feels like a much pricier guitar.
+I give it 5 out of 5 stars.
+I really like the smoothness in both feel and tone, and the articulate timbre.
+It sounds and feels like a much pricier guitar.